-The poem, The Darkling Thrush, is written in the form of a an ode, conventionally a lyric poem in the form of an address to a particular subject, often written in a lofty, elevated style giving it a formal tone.
+The poem is written in the form of an ode, conventionally a lyric poem in the form of an address to a particular subject, often written in a lofty, elevated style giving it a formal tone.
 However, odes can be written in a more private, personal vein, as in the reflective way that Thomas Hardy writes this one.

 In other words, this title gives the poem a resonance of past poets and their thoughts and feelings on a similar subject; it makes specific allusions to these poets and poems; their echoes become a part of its tradition.

 There are plenty of heavy, gloomy ‘g’ sounds: ‘gate’, ‘gray’, ‘dregs’, and equally heavy ‘d’ sounds: ‘dregs’, ‘desolate’ and ‘day’.
 Even day, which might be cheering, is described as ‘desolate’ and having a ‘weakening eye’.
-The only colour left in the ‘darkling’ daylight is gray.
-There is a tiny whisper of sound in the repeated slight ‘s’ sounds of coppice, spectre, dregs and desolate.
-‘Frost’ and ‘Winter’ have capital letters, as if their presence is the most important.
+The only color left in the ‘darkling’ daylight is gray.
+There is a tiny whisper of sound in the repeated slight ‘s’ sounds of coppice, spectre, dregs, and desolate.
+‘Frost’ and ‘Winter’ have capital letters as if their presence is the most important.

 The ‘strings of broken lyres’ is a classic image of disharmony, and perhaps points to a lack of joy in the poet’s vision of life.
 Even the people who have gone home to the warmth of their fires seem to have assumed a ghostly quality, ‘all mankind that haunted nigh’.